 Item b.
-Supplement-applicants requesting additional funding to a current NEH grant should check this box.
+Supplement-application for additional funding to a current NEH grant.

 Block 4-Program to which Application Is Being Made

 This information is preprinted on your form.
 Preprinted forms ensure that the applicant has the correct instructions for the specific program.